 After completing this instruction, you will receive supplies to measure the following water quality indicators at your chosen stream or river location:

 Click here to watch a video of a typical Watershed Watch stream sampling experience.

 Click here to see training materials for introductory sampling.
-At the conclusion of the 45-minute introductory training video, you can complete the quiz linked in the details below the video.
-The completion of this quiz will then prompt our Volunteer Coordinator to contact you about arranging a practice session and the delivery of your sampling supplies.
+At the conclusion of the 45-minute introductory training video, you can complete the quiz linked in the details below the video or click here to access the quiz.
+The completion of this short quiz will then prompt our Volunteer Coordinator to contact you about arranging a practice session and the delivery of your sampling supplies.